Hussein, King of Hejaz: Defeat against Saudis and abdication

 Although the British had supported Hussein from the start of the Arab Revolt and the McMahon–Hussein Correspondence, they not only chose not to help him to repel the Saudi conquest of Hejaz, but even provided weapons to Ibn Saud, which eventually took Mecca, Medina, and Jeddah.
 The British offered several times to assist him and to stop supporting the Saudis, in exchange for his recognition of the Balfour Declaration, which he refused each time.
 According to the Institute of Contemporary Islamic Thought, the British not only supported Ibn Saud against Hussein bin Ali but they also supported him subsequently against the Ikhwan.
 Hussein attempted to make appeals to the League of Nations, Muslim powers, and Western powers; however, they did not intervene and merely monitored the events.
 The British were highly negative towards him since he assumed the caliphal title and refused to support him.

 He chose to abdicate.
+Even after abdication he continued to describe himself as having sacrificed himself for binding commitments, and viewed his downfall as the result of those commitments being disregarded.
 After his abdication, another of his sons, Ali, briefly assumed the throne of the Hejaz, but then he too had to flee from the encroachment of the Saudi forces.
 Another of Hussein's sons, Faisal, was briefly King of Syria and later King of Iraq, while Abdullah was Emir of Transjordan.
 While he was in exile, he still used the title of caliph until his death.